 • Governance as a feature: "You need to treat de-anonymization as a deliberate feature.
 This means ensuring only people with the right privileges can de-tokenize the data, that you have the proper logs to track it, and that all of that activity is being monitored."

-• Smarter, not bigger: "Since it's too expensive to replicate all enterprise data, the goal is to ensure the statistical distribution of your synthetic data matches the original.
-As long as those distributions are the same, and you have checkpoints to validate them, the data can be trusted for analysis."
+• Smarter, not bigger: "Since it's too expensive to replicate all enterprise data, the goal is to ensure the statistical distribution of your synthetic data closely mirrors the original.
+When distributions are validated with checkpoints, the synthetic data can be trusted for many types of analysis."